Velvet-Capital/SwarmDeFAI/README.md

 # SwarmDeFAI by Velvet
 Python implementation of the swarm of AI agents that find, analyze, and execute the best crypto opportunities.
+An innovative Telegram bot built on an OpenAI swarm, designed to bridge the gap between complex blockchain operations and everyday users.

 **Run the live test:**

 * https://t.me/velvet_unicorn_test_bot

-**CryptoSimplified** is an innovative Telegram bot built on an OpenAI swarm, designed to bridge the gap between complex blockchain operations and everyday users.

 **Key Features:**